Justice Site | Case Name: R v Michael John Stone

 - Mr Justice Poole.

-The Confession - 'spoken' by Michael Stone on 23rd September 1997
+The Confession of Michael Stone

 "I tied them up with wet towels while their dog barked loudly.
 One of them tried to run away."